 Living fungal cells are in effect a system containing a mixture of biochemicals with pre-existing potential energy, and their reaction rates increase with higher input of thermal energy; this results in lower activation energy (Ea) required to catalyse growth-related reactions in these strains (Battley 2013, Peck 2015).
 Pseudogymnoascus spp. grew optimally at around 20°C, and exhibited relatively high Q10 values for growth rates between 5 and 10°C, and lower values at higher temperatures.
 These data indicate that these polar strains of Pseudogymnoascus spp. are psychrophilic/psychrotolerant, while the possession of elevated Q10 values at low environmental temperatures has also been proposed as a mechanism of stress tolerance adaptation in terrestrial biota of the polar regions, allowing advantage to be taken of short-term increases in microclimate temperatures (Convey 1996).
 Several studies have reported optimal temperatures for growth in Pseudogymnoascus spp. to range between 15 and 20°C (Zucconi et al. 1996, Krishnan et al. 2011, Hayes 2012).
-The mesophilic strain of F. equiseti studied here, on the other hand, is adapted to greater availability of thermal energy at progressively lower latitudes.
+The mesophilic strain of F. equiseti studied here, on the other hand, is adapted to the greater availability of thermal energy at progressively lower latitudes.
 Thus, it had a higher thermal optimum of approximately 25°C, and could tolerate a temperature as high as 30°C for growth.
 Other members of Fusarium have also been reported to grow and reproduce optimally between 25 and 30°C (Marin et al. 1995, Doohan et al. 2003).
 In nature, competitive interactions can restrict growth of a fungus to a much narrower temperature range (Deacon 2006).
+Furthermore other factors can influence the thermal response characteristics of fungi, such as symbiotic interactions between fungi and other host organisms which can increase host tolerance to temperature stress (Redman et al. 2002).

 Fungal EHEs are better understood in pathogenesis than in other ecological processes, including nutrient cycling.
 Proteases, in particular, are common virulence factors in fungal strains preying upon nematodes and insects, and are primary biocatalysts of mycoses in animals including humans (Huang et al. 2004, Yang et al. 2007).
-To take advantage of various substrates available in marine environments, fungi such as those studied here may secrete a suite of EHEs that are active under high salinity and pH levels that are characteristic of such environments.
-Halotolerance in EHEs from marine microbes has largely been identified and characterised in bacterial groups and in the marine water column, and knowledge of the expression and roles of fungal EHEs in coastal environments is very limited at present (Arnosti et al. 2014).
+To take advantage of various substrates available in marine environments, fungi such as those studied here may secrete a suite of EHEs that are active under the pH levels and high salinity that are characteristic of such environments.
+Halotolerance in EHEs obtained from marine microbes has largely been identified and characterised in bacterial groups and in the marine water column, and knowledge of the expression and roles of fungal EHEs in coastal environments is very limited at present (Arnosti et al. 2014).
 Our data demonstrate that the F. equiseti and Pseudogymnoascus spp. studied can produce a range of functional EHEs that would allow utilisation of major environmental substrates.
 The ability of F. equiseti to secrete cellulases illustrates the versatility of this group of opportunistic microorganisms.
 Members of Fusarium are most commonly associated with plant substrates, including living plant hosts where they can be rampant pathogens.
 Therefore, they occur where vegetation is abundant, most often in lower latitudes including in coastal environments (Summerell et al. 2010).
 St. Leger et al. (1997) argued that versatility in nutrient exploitation may not result from specific adaptation, and rather reflects ability to exploit a wide range of substrates when they become temporarily present.
-However, our data indicate an absence of cellulolytic activity in marine Pseudogymnoascus spp..
+However, our data indicate an absence of cellulolytic activity in marine Pseudogymnoascus spp.